marwan91/Behavioral-cloning-project/writeup_template.md

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+Finally , I multiplied all the steering angle values by 3, to make the model more responsive during testing.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had around 15000 data points.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 7 as evidenced by the  ...
+The ideal number of epochs was 7 as evidenced by the rate at which the validation loss starts to increase ,which is a sign of over fitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.